-- If you use a Participating Provider: Covered at 100% of the Network rate. - If you do not use a Participating Provider: Covered at 80% of the BCBS Out-of-Network Rate, subject to the annual Deductible.
+- If you use a Participating Provider: Covered at 100% of the Network rate. - If you do not use a Participating Provider: Not covered.

 Physician Visits While in the Emergency Room for a Medical Emergency

 Coverage is provided for services of an emergency room physician for an emergency medical condition, as follows: